-Many blogs, websites and general writings about cancer refer to it as a battle, a fight, or a journey.
+Many of the blogs, websites and general writings about cancer refer to it as a battle, a fight, or a journey.
 I’ll go with the battle or fight, but I don’t like to think of it as a journey.
+This is about My Cancer Detour.
 My journey is living my life.
 Cancer is a detour on the journey of a life.

 There is more coming than is in evidence here.